phillip-vo/ProjectOne/README.md

 In order to see this project in action, you will need a few things:
 1. Be sure to have Apache Tomcat 9.0 installed
-2. Be sure to have the Java 17 runtime enviroment installed
+2. Be sure to have the Java 17 runtime enviroment installed If both of the pre-requisites above are met, go ahead and clone this repo by using the below command: